joelkell/Visualizer/README.md

 * UIElement.java
     * Abstract class
 	* Has render and update methods
-	* has Pvector with x and y coordinates
+	* has PVector with x and y coordinates

 * Button.java
     * Abstract Class
 	* Extends UIElement class
-	* Has is Clicked method
+	* Has isClicked method which checks if button has been clicked

 * Slider.java
     * Abstract Class